-I’m a über-geek who now concentrates on investing in and advising startups, and consulting with large companies.
+I’m a über-geek now investing in and advising startups.
+I also have an technology strategy consultancy for medium to large companies.

-Most of the time, I work with companies involved in core technology, infrastructure, and data center technology, which includes storage, networking, processing, high-performance computing, cloud computing, grid computing, parallel processing, virtualization, data management, transaction processing and application servers, messaging, complex event processing, devops, mobile, security, etc. PLEASE: NO CONSUMER.
+I focus on companies whose products are in core technology, infrastructure, enterprise, and data center, which includes storage, networking, processing, high-performance computing, cloud computing, grid computing, parallel processing, virtualization, data management, transaction processing and application servers, messaging, complex event processing, devops/management, mobile, security, etc.

-I would love to talk with you about your startup, but please note that your product should fall into (or be pretty close to) one of the categories in the previous paragraph, and you should familiarize yourself with how I make investment decisions.
-I promise to answer any correspondence that takes both of these into account, and I similarly promise not to answer any correspondence that starts with “Dear Angel Investor.”
+I would love to talk with you about your startup, but please note that your product should fall into (or be pretty close to) one of the categories in the previous paragraph.

-I am an investor in or an advisor to:
+I am or have been an investor in or an advisor to:

 - Genetic Finance